Far-right eyes Tuscany as Italy's left trembles

-The last polls to be published showed a tight race.
+The last polls to be published showed a tight race in Tuscany.

-MEP Susanna Ceccardi, who has adopted Salvini's "Italians first" mantra, held 41.5 percent of voter intentions, compared to 43.7 percent for rival Eugenio Giani from the PD, according to polling firm YouTrend.
+MEP Susanna Ceccardi, who has adopted Salvini's "Italians first" mantra, garnered 41.5 percent of voter intentions in Tuscany, compared to 43.7 percent for rival Eugenio Giani from the PD, according to polling firm YouTrend.

 The PD only narrowly frustrated a League bid in January to take Emilia Romagna, one of its biggest strongholds.